 Other quality improvement projects

-Since reducing the UTI rate at MD Anderson, Dr. Aloia and his colleagues have turned their attention to other quality improvement projects (see Enhanced Surgical Recovery Programs for Cancer Patients, OncoLog, September 2015).
+Since reducing the UTI rate at MD Anderson, Dr. Aloia and his colleagues have turned their attention to other quality improvement projects.
 Among the issues addressed by these projects are surgical wound infections and postoperative pneumonia; the rates of both have dropped 30% since the projects were initiated.